PhysiologicAILab/PhysioKit/README.md

 ## **Installation**
-If you are using Python virtual environment, activate the same or create new You can use pip to install PhysioKit, using the below mentioned command:
+If you are using Python virtual environment, activate the same or create new.
+You can use pip to install PhysioKit, using the below mentioned command:
 ``` bash
 pip install PhysioKit